capport-wg/7710bis/README.md

    portal API endpoint, conforming to the recommendations for such URIs [cite:API] (i.e. the URI SHOULD contain a DNS name and SHOULD reference a secure transport, e.g. https).
-A captive portal MAY do content negotiation [citation?] and attempt to redirect clients querying without an explicit indication of support for the captive portal API content type (i.e. without application/capport+json listed explicitly anywhere within an Accepts header [citation]).
-In so doing, the captive portal SHOULD redirect the client to the value associated with the "user-portal-url" API key.
+A captive portal MAY do content negotiation ([RFC7231] section 3.4) and attempt to redirect clients querying without an explicit indication of support for the captive portal API content type (i.e. without application/ capport+json listed explicitly anywhere within an Accept header vis.
+   [RFC7231] section 5.3).
+In so doing, the captive portal SHOULD

+Kumari & Kline         Expires September 12, 2019               [Page 3]

+Internet-Draft             DHCP Captive-Portal                March 2019

+   redirect the client to the value associated with the "user-portal- url" API key.

    The URI SHOULD NOT contain an IP address literal.

-Kumari & Kline            Expires July 19, 2019                 [Page 3]

-Internet-Draft             DHCP Captive-Portal              January 2019

    The URI parameter is not null terminated.

-   Networks with no captive portals MAY explicitly indicate this condition by using this option with the IANA-assigned URI for this purpose (see Section 4.1.1).
+   Networks with no captive portals MAY explicitly indicate this condition by using this option with the IANA-assigned URI for this purpose (see Section 5.1.1).
 Clients observing the URI value "urn:ietf:params:capport-unrestricted" MAY forego time-consuming forms of captive portal detection.